ja153903/ja153903/README.md

 ## I am

-- a Senior Software Engineer @ BentoBox
+- a Senior Engineer @ BentoBox
-- TypeScript Enthusiast
+- a (neo)vim enthusiast
-- Passionate about Dev tools
+- trying to get better at competitive programming